 Alternatively, prime borrowers with good-to-excellent credit scores might also consider consolidating credit card debt using a balance transfer credit card with a 0% introductory APR period.
 During the introductory period, which can last as many as 20 months, you would avoid paying interest.
 If your balance isn’t repaid when this period ends, however, you’ll be charged interest on the remaining balance.
 You can also typically expect to pay a 3% to 5% balance transfer fee when transferring debt from your old credit card to a new one.

 2. Consolidating multiple types of debt

-Keep in mind that some of your current debts may have a lower APR than a personal loan may offer.
-Personal loan APRs can hit triple digits depending on the lender and your credit.
-Plus, personal loans can come with origination fees, which may also offset any money saved.
+Keep in mind that some of your current debts could have a lower APR than a personal loan may offer — personal loan APRs can hit triple digits, depending on the lender and your credit.
+Plus, personal loan origination fees can offset savings.
 It’s important to work out the numbers using a debt consolidation calculator to see if you can save money by consolidating debt with a personal loan.

 3. Financing home improvements

 Home renovations can add value to your home and make it a better place to live.
 There are a number of ways to finance home improvement projects, including personal loans and home equity loans.

 The primary benefit of renovating your home with an unsecured personal loan is that you don’t need to back the loan with collateral.
 A home equity loan or home equity line of credit (HELOC) requires your home to be used as collateral; if you default on the loan, you’ll lose your home to the bank.

 However, the cost of borrowing is typically higher with personal loans than it is for home equity loans and HELOCs.
 Unsecured personal loan APRs tend to be higher than secured home equity loan APRs, which means you’d pay more money for your renovations over the life of the loan.